 - The driver was operating the vehicle as intended

-If you were injured in a bus accident, you do not have to bear the burden alone.
-Our legal team is committed to making sure that we hold the responsible parties accountable for their negligent actions.
+If you were injured in a New York bus accident, you do not have to bear the burden alone.
+Our legal team represents accident victims and seeks to hold the responsible parties accountable for their negligent actions.